tybenz/spamthe.net/README.md

 There is a node.js app that listens for a request that specifies a title and a URL.
 The node app creates a tweet on behalf of the @spamthenet account, and creates a file in the gh-pages branch of this repo and pushes to github, resulting in a new entry on the website (and the newsletter).

+The requests are made the node app through a bookmarklet that I run in my browser.
+The bookmarklet's sole purpose is for defining what title I want placed in the tweet, and pulling the URL out from `window.location`.

-There is also a chat bot idling in the IRC channel who listens to tweets from @spamthenet and notifies all users in the channel.
+There is also a chat bot idling in the IRC channel who listens to tweets from
+@spamthenet and notifies all users in the channel.

 # Contributing